Old Ursuline Convent, New Orleans: Later additions

 The entrance portico was added after the bishop had taken residence.
 The construction of a gatehouse around 1825–1830 reoriented the building by repositioning the main entrance from the river side to Chartres Street.
 The Ursuline property covered two city squares, extending to Royal Street.
 An old ground plan shows a chapel at the corner of Ursulines and Decatur Streets, dedicated to Our Lady of Victory.
 Near the entrance to the grounds, along the levee, were also a reception house for visitors, the day school, and a residence for the chaplain.
 Between these buildings and the convent were gardens.
 To the right, moving up from the riverside entrance, were the hospital buildings, and beyond them military barracks.

 Despite great interior alterations and decay, the Convent is considered one of the most important historical and religious landmarks in the United States and is one of the few remaining physical links with the French colonial period in Louisiana.

-The third building

-In 1824 the nuns moved to a new larger convent in the city's 9th Ward, and the present structure was turned over to the Bishop of New Orleans as a residence, and for a while came to be called "the Archbishop's Palace".
-After 1899 it continued in use as offices for the Archdiocese and still later as a rectory for the adjacent St. Mary's Church.